 - Rallabandi Subba Rao Archaeological Museum

 - By Air: The Nearby Airport is Rajamundry Airport, which is around 12 km away from the temple.

 - By Train: Rajahmundry railway station is the nearby railway station.
-Taxis and buses are easily avilable from the railway station to reach the temple.
+Taxis and buses are easily available from the railway station to reach the temple.

-- By Road: Rajamundry is well connected by buses from all main cities like Annavaram, Vishakapatnam, Hyderabad, Vijayawada, Chennai, Bangalore, Gwalior, Kolkotta, Jabalpur etc.
+- By Road: Rajahmundry is well connected by buses from all main cities like Annavaram, Vishakapatnam, Hyderabad, Vijayawada, Chennai, Bangalore, Gwalior, Kolkotta, Jabalpur, etc.